julyer/getting-and-cleaning-data-project/CodeBook.md

 Number of variables: 68

 ## Summary
 This is the Code Book for *tidy.txt*.
-The original data from which this dataset was derived is: [link](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+The original data from which this dataset was derived is here: [Human Activity Recognition Using Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 *tidy.txt* takes a subset of the variables in the original dataset and calculates the average of each variable for each activity and each subject.
 That is to say that each subject performed each of the 6 activities (e.g. WALKING, SITTING etc.) a number of times.
 For each one of the subjects, the tidy data set calculates the average value of each type of reading for each of the 6 activities.